 Some people will say the best reasons to visit Rome are for its history, art, architecture and scenic beauty.
 Others say it's because it's small enough to walk around and see many things in one day, but big enough that you can always find a piazza, museum, cafe or monument where there is no body, or it could be for the gelato, pizza and pasta!
 Whatever your reason you will not be disappointed by this culturally rich location.

 Take a trip to the Colosseum and the Arch of Constantine and be overwhelmed by its magnitude.
 A trip to Rome would not be complete without a visit to the Vatican City which is home to the Sistine Chapel where you will witness Michelangelo's most famous work.
 After a long day of sightseeing, finish your day like a true Italian with a glass of Tuscan wine at InRoma, famous around the world for its carbonara.

-Travel by train between Manchester, United Kingdom and Rome, Italy is: Partially open.
+Travel between Manchester, United Kingdom and Rome, Italy by train is: Fully open.

-The above information was last checked on 21/01/2022.
-Remember to check the latest COVID-19 travel safety regulations for your train from Manchester to Rome closer to your date of departure here.
+The information above was last checked on 27/06/2022.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Manchester to Rome before travelling.

-Entry into United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Italy

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-Omio customers travelling this route depart most frequently from Manchester Piccadilly and arrive in Roma Termini.
+Omio customers travelling this route book their trains from Manchester Piccadilly to Roma Termini.